Philadelphia, Washington, New York,

 Guided sightseeing tour of Manhattan in the morning with the rest of the day free.
 It’s hard to know where to begin, but here are a few highlights - explore 843 acres of Central Park by foot, bike or horse-drawn carriage, walk or bike over the Brooklyn Bridge, head up the iconic Empire State Building for a brilliant birds-eye view.
 Again an evening free to maybe take in a Broadway show.

 At leisure in New York.
 Another day to take in New York’s wonders.
 Take the Staten Island Ferry across to the Statue of Liberty, take a look at the historic Grand Central Station (check out the Whispering Gallery) or grab a bite at the Chelsea Market, one of the city’s most popular urban food courts.
-Another show evening-the options are limitless.
+Or maybe do some shopping before another show evening - the options are limitless.

 At leisure in New York.
 Again catch one of the many shows on Broadway, visit the 9/11 Memorial at Ground Zero, or pick a museum - Metropolitan Museum of Art, American Museum of Natural History, Museum of Modern Art and many more.